Kriegsmarine: Captured ships

-The military campaigns in Europe yielded a large number of captured vessels, many of which were under construction.
+The military campaigns in Europe yielded a large number of captured military vessels, many of which were under construction.
 Nations represented included Austria (riverine craft), Czechoslovakia (riverine craft), Poland, Norway, Denmark, the Netherlands, Belgium, France, Yugoslavia, Greece, the Soviet Union, the United Kingdom, the United States (several landing craft), and Italy (after the armistice).
 Few of the incomplete ships of destroyer size or above were completed, but many smaller warships and auxiliaries were completed and commissioned into Kriegsmarine during the war.
-Additionally many captured or confiscated foreign civilian ships (merchantmen, fishing boats, tugboats etc.) were converted into auxiliary warships or support ships.
+Additionally many captured or confiscated foreign civilian ships (merchantmen, fishing boats, tugboats etc.) were converted into auxiliary warships or support ships, which represented several more countries including Monaco (yachts and harbor craft), Bulgaria and Romania (Danube vessels after the two countries left the Axis).

 Major enemy warships sunk or destroyed

-On 3 September 1939, during the early days of the invasion of Poland, the Polish destroyer of the Polish Navy, was sunk by German Ju 87 dive bombers belonging to Trägergeschwader 186—a Luftwaffe unit established for naval aviation and intended for deployment aboard the aircraft carrier Graf Zeppelin.
+On 3 September 1939, during the early days of the invasion of Poland, the Polish destroyer of the Polish Navy, was sunk by German Ju 87 dive bombers belonging to Trägergeschwader 186 – a Luftwaffe unit established for naval aviation and intended for deployment aboard the aircraft carrier Graf Zeppelin.
 However, as the Graf Zeppelin was not operational and never saw combat, these aircraft conducted their attacks from land-based airfields under Kriegsmarine direction.